jimlynnjulian/Epever-Tracer-Exar-Driver/Readme.md

-This driver is derived from code found online in a liniux source archive.
+This driver is derived from code found online in a linux source archive.
 The driver works with Epever Triron 4210n.
 The Tracer series may also work.

 Make a folder, insert the code, and compile.
 No downloads or installations shoiuld be needed.